davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 from the original function.
 We call these points **samples** or **pixels**.

     TODO diagram for sampling the graph above

-Note that, since samples are points, they have no associated width or height.
-You may be used to thinking of pixels as little squares, but for this article you should think of pixels as infinitesimally small points, with zero width and height.

 Of course, we lose information when we do this.
 Given only a set of sample points, we can only guess at what the original function looked like.
 For